geoserver/geoserver/doc/en/user/source/extensions/inspire/using.rst

 Once on the service configuration page, there will be a block titled :guilabel:`INSPIRE`.
 If you enable the checkbox shown above this section will have three additional settings:

-* :guilabel:`Language` combo box, for setting the Supported, Default, and Response languages
+* :guilabel:`Default Language` combo box, for setting the Default
+* :guilabel:`Other Supported Languages` area for setting Supported Languages
 * :guilabel:`Service Metadata URL` field, a URL containing the location of the metadata associated with the service
 * :guilabel:`Service Metadata Type` combo box, for detailing whether the metadata came from a CSW (Catalog Service) or a standalone metadata file